Vehicle canopy: 2002 Volkswagen 1-litre car

-2005 Maserati Birdcage 75th concept car
+2005 Maserati Birdcage 75th concept

 The Maserati Birdcage 75th lacks conventional doors, instead using an extended canopy system.
 The demonstrator model lacks air-conditioning and so journalists (including Evo Magazine's Harry Metcalfe) experienced the previously mentioned 'glasshouse effect': whilst driving the vehicle they were reportedly forced to keep the bubble slightly open on hot days to cool the car's interior.

-2006 Saab Aero-X concept car
+2006 Saab Aero-X concept

 The 3 part canopy on a Saab Aero-X.

 The Aero X's top canopy is styled on that of the Saab aeroplanes, and this was their inspiration for using a canopy.
 The canopy opens by remote control, and there is a lever to close it again.

 The three-piece canopy eliminates the problems like a high sill and awkwardly angled roof, although the mechanisms are more complex and so heavier, and more likely to fail; leaving an occupant stranded inside a car.

 The canopy includes a wraparound windscreen and a glass roof, side windows and body panels (which lift upwards, lowering the sills), and the top roof section of the interior fascia (which moves inwards so it doesn't obstruct entry/exit).
 These sections intricately manoeuvre themselves into a position where they take up as little space as possible.
 This construction eliminates the need for doors and A-pillars and so the windscreen extends from B-pillar to B-pillar, which has the important benefit of improving overall visibility.